 Find It Fast

 Due to the rapidly changing circumstances around COVID-19, Clark County District Court has substantially curtailed court operations.
-All out-of-custody criminal dockets are cancelled.
 All trials are continued until after July 6, 2020.
-Defendants will receive notice of their rescheduled court date by mail.
+Defendants will receive notice of their rescheduled court date by mail or email.

 PLEASE CONTACT DISTRICT COURT AT (564) 397-2424 TO UPDATE YOUR ADDRESS AND TELEPHONE NUMBER.